MadLadSquad/UntitledImGuiFramework/README.md

 Finally, we wanted to also be able to distribute the core to most popular consumer platforms.

+The [dear imgui](https://github.com/ocornut/imgui) library filled all our requirements, so we decided to create a wrapper around it and all other boilerplate-ey components of creating a GUI application.

-[Dear imgui](https://github.com/ocornut/imgui) filled all our requirements.
-It provides a GUI layer which provides the following benefits:
+[dear imgui](https://github.com/ocornut/imgui) provides a GUI layer which has the following benefits over other solutions:

 - Light
 - Fast(graphically accelerated)
 - Immediate(rendering is done in the source code using function calls)
 - Your styling, layout, scaffold and scripting is all in your source code
 - Easy to work with
-- Used by a multitude of high profile developers, an incomplete list can be seen [here](https://github.com/ocornut/imgui/wiki/Software-using-dear-imgui)
+- Used by a multitude of high profile developers, an list can be found [on dear imgui's wiki](https://github.com/ocornut/imgui/wiki/Software-using-dear-imgui)

 ## Framework features
 The above section says a lot, but let's talk features.